brianzou03/bri-commerce/README.md

 The application will store Users, Carts, and Inventories

-* users can have one cart via reference
+* users can have one cart
-* useres have access to a profile page
-* each cart can have multiple items (by embedding)
+* each cart can have multiple items
-* each inventory can have multiple items (by embedding)
+* each inventory can have multiple items

 An Example User:
 ```javascript